maticnetwork/terraform-polygon-supernets/README.md

 ## Architecture Overview

-This is an automated Polygon Supernet blockchain infrastructure deployment for AWS cloud provider.
-High level overview of the resources that will be deployed:
+The following resources will be deployed using Terraform:

 - Dedicated VPC
 - 4 validator nodes (which are also bootnodes)